alexsanjoseph/alexsanjoseph.github.io/_posts/2016-03-09-comparing-dataframes-in-r-using-comparedf.md

 ## Acknowledgements

 I'd like to thank System Insights Inc. for all the things that I have learned while working there which I have used one way or the other in this package.
+Special thanks to Nitin for proofreading the doc and making sure everything made sense.

 _A version of this blog has been published as the README for the [package](https://github.com/alexsanjoseph/compareDF)._